MLH-Fellowship/JamSpam/jam-spam-app/README.md

 # jam-spam-app

-> A GitHub App built with [Probot](https://github.com/probot/probot) to jam the spam PRs on your repo and keep maintainers stress-free (even in Hacktober 🎃)
+> A Machine Learning powered GitHub App built with [Probot](https://github.com/probot/probot) to jam the spam PRs on your repo and keep maintainers stress-free (even in Hacktober 🎃)

 ## Setup